Search results for: associate chaplain urzula glienecke

 Rev Dr Urzula Glienecke (she/her) (written 12th April 2023) Just yesterday somewhere in the depths of the social media I saw a conversation between a mother and her trans son.
 It went something like this: – Happy belated Trans Visibility Day! – Yeah mom, it was last week – 👀 – Mom, that’s not how […]

-Former researchers/alumni and associates of the Literacy Lab can be found here: Associates Dr Katie Cebula is a Senior Lecturer in Developmental Psychology.
+Literacy Lab Associates and former members are listed below: Associates Dr Katie Cebula is a Senior Lecturer in Developmental Psychology at the University of Edinburgh.
 Her research focuses on neurodivergent children and young people’s experiences in schools and their relationships with family (especially siblings) and friends.
-She has loved fiction from a young age, and managed to […]
+She has loved fiction from a young age, […]

 Association of Women Surgeons